Sam00Edwards/book-nook/README.md

 ### Code

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implement.
+* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implemented.

 ### ReadME

 * [ReadME file](https://github.com/josswe26/pura-vida-spa/blob/main/README.md) The outline of this ReadME was based on this example provided to me by my mentor, Marcel.
-All of the images have been changed and any yext that remains identical is text where only a simple explanation is warranted and to change it would be unneccessary.
+All of the images have been changed and any text that remains identical is text where only a simple explanation is warranted and to change it would be unnecessary.

 [Back to top ⇧](#the-book-nook)